ImperialCollegeLondon/virtual_ecosystem/docs/source/data_recipes/create_dummy_elevation.md

 # Elevation data for dummy module

-This section explains how to create a low resolution dummy elevation map from a digital elevation model ([SRTM](https://www2.jpl.nasa.gov/srtm/)) for use in `vr_run --example`.
-The initial data covers the region 4°N 116°E to 5°N 117°E, see [SAFE wiki](https://safeproject.net/dokuwiki/safe_gis/srtm) for reference and download.
+This section explains how to create a dummy elevation map from a digital elevation model ([SRTM](https://www2.jpl.nasa.gov/srtm/)) which is required to run a dummy hydrology model.
+To cover an area similar to the climate dummy data, we included a step that reduces that spatial resolution to match the 9 x 9 grid we set for the dummy model.
+The initial data covers the region 4°N 116°E to 5°N 117°E, see
+[SAFE wiki](https://safeproject.net/dokuwiki/safe_gis/srtm) for reference and download.

 ```python